 - energy efficiency in the industrial sector.

-To strengthen bilateral collaboration, a Danish senior advisor is posted long-term at MOIT in Vietnam.
+To strengthen bilateral collaboration, a Danish senior advisor is posted long-term at MOIT in Hanoi, Vietnam.

 The present three-year programme is funded with DKK 21.6 million from the Danish Climate Envelope.

 The government of Vietnam has adopted an ambitious strategy for renewable energy deployment in the power sector.
 To assist the implementation of this strategy, Denmark has helped develop capacity in the field of power sector planning, using Danish tools and approaches to effectively integrate large amounts of renewable energy.
 In 2017 a power planning model was developed for Vietnam and MOIT and DEA have jointly published the first Vietnamese Energy Outlook Report 2017 (EOR).
-The EOR indicates that it is possible to operate the Vietnamese electricity system with very high levels of renewable energy without incurring curtailment of RE generation.
+The EOR indicates that it is possible to operate the Vietnamese electricity system with very high levels of renewable energy without incurring in curtailment of RE generation.
+Moreover, the energy efficiency options and the fuel substitution opportunities in the demand sectors can offer an economic gain while reducing GHG emissions and improving the national energy security.

 The objective of the first component of DEPP II is to develop Vietnam’s energy system in a more sustainable way through implementation of cost-optimized policy and planning by assisting the Electricity and Renewable Energy Authority (EREA) under MOIT to commission, develop, and analyze comprehensive long-term energy scenarios.